 We Know How To Protect Your Rights And We Are Ready To Fight For You!Give Us A Call »

-Damages Available in a Charleston Nursing Home Abuse Case
+Damages Available in a Nursing Home Abuse Case

-Several factors will determine the damages available to a senior if our team can prove they suffered from abuse in a Charleston, SC long-term care facility.
+Several factors will determine the damages available to a senior if our team can prove they suffered from abuse in a Charleston or North Charleston, SC long-term care facility.
 The type of abuse, the severity of any injuries, and other specific circumstances will determine the value of your case.

-Your loved one may qualify to collect different types of damages, depending on their situation.
-Some damages may include:
+Your loved one may qualify to collect different types of damages, depending on their situation, which may include: